Covid-19: More than 3500 new cases in Iraq today

-Shafaq News / Iraq registered, on Saturday, 3672 new cases of Covid- in the past 24 hours.
+Shafaq News / Iraq registered, on Thursday 3522 new cases to take its total to 394566, the health ministry said.

-The Iraqi Ministry of Health and Environment said in a statement that, 18424 tests were performed today, which bring the total to 2330386
+It reported 79 fatalities to take its coronavirus death toll to 9683.

 The newly cases were distributed as follows: